-- Bathrooms need to be cleaned regularly.
-Toilets, showers, mopping floors, and counters-before group departure. - Report any bathroom problems immediately to the site caretaker or other Esperanza staff. - Groups should not drink or brush teeth with water from the showers or faucets. - TP and other products should not be flushed down toilets.
+- Bathrooms need to be tidied regularly.
+Deep cleaning of toilets and counters-before group departure. - Report any bathroom problems immediately to the site caretaker or other Esperanza staff. - Groups should not drink or brush teeth with water from the showers or faucets. - TP and any other products should not be flushed down toilets.
 Use the wastebaskets in each stall.